aleami/IK1203-Networking_and_Communication/README.md

-# Socket Programming Project in IK1203
+# Socket Programming Project in the course IK1203